Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Abstract

 \section{Abstract}

 Electron-magnon coupling at the interface between a normal metal and a magnetically ordered insulator modifies the electrical conductivity of the normal metal, an effect known as spin-Hall magnetoresistance.
-It can also facilitate magnon-mediated current drag, the nonlocal electric current response of two normal metal layers separated by a magnetic insulator.
-In this article, we present a theory of these two spintronic effects and their nonlinear counterparts for time-dependent applied electric fields $E(\omega)$, with driving frequencies $\omega$ up to the THz regime.
-We compare various mechanisms leading to a quadratic-in-$E$ response --- Joule heating, spin-torque diode effect, and magnonic unidirectional spin-Hall magnetoresistance --- and show how these can be disentangled by their characteristic dependences on $\omega$ and the magnetization direction.
+It can also facilitate magnon-mediated electric current drag, the nonlocal electric current response of two normal metal layers separated by a magnetic insulator.
+Additionally, spin and heat transport are coupled both in the magnetic insulator and across the interfaces to normal metals.
+In this article, we present a theory of these spintronic and spin-caloritronic effects for time-dependent applied electric fields $E(\omega)$, with driving frequencies $\omega$ up to the THz regime.
+Our model describes how the dominant transport mechanism, coherent or incoherent magnons, evolves with the driving frequency $\omega$.